yhao-z/ocmr-preproc-tf/README.md

 We note that the `num` of fully sampled data of `OCMR` is 204, and we divide the data into 124 for training; 40 for validation; and 40 for test, see [devide_info.md](divide_info.md) for the definition of `num` and more info.
 The ratio of train, validation and test is about 7:2:2.

-We use ESPIRiT method to estimate the coil sensitivity maps of the multi-coil images and then merge them into single-coil images.
+We use ESPIRiT method to estimate the coil sensitivity maps of the multi-coil images.

-We perform the data augmentation for the training data, i.e., crop the single-coil data  into `128×128×16 (x,y,t)` with the step of `32×32×8`.
-Eventually, we get **1848** training images.
+We perform the data augmentation for the training data, i.e., crop the data  into `128×128×16 (x,y,t)` with the step of `32×32×8`.
+Eventually, we get **1848** training samples.

 ## 1. get the preprocessed tfrecord file

-You can download the preprocessed tfrecord files via [my onedrive](https://stuhiteducn-my.sharepoint.com/:f:/g/personal/yhao-zhang_stu_hit_edu_cn/Ev1ZhrDUVU1EmJHg81y1-eYBdMRRbzb1SpXxQJtodMGsfg?e=NfFFXI)
+You can download the preprocessed **single-coil** tfrecord files via [my onedrive](https://stuhiteducn-my.sharepoint.com/:f:/g/personal/yhao-zhang_stu_hit_edu_cn/Ev1ZhrDUVU1EmJHg81y1-eYBdMRRbzb1SpXxQJtodMGsfg?e=NfFFXI).
+We do not provide the **multi-coil** tfrecord files since they are too large.

 ## 2. Run the code

-run `main-bart.py` after the following steps done. u may change the `dirs` by yourself.
+run `main-bart.py` for single-coil dataset after the following steps done. u may change the `dirs` by yourself.

+run `main-bart-multicoil.py` for multi-coil dataset after the following steps done. u may change the `dirs` by yourself.

 ### 2.1 Download the data